tony-albanese/ci-project-3/README.md

 Therefore, there is the web version which can be found here: [Thermodynamic Calculator on Heroku](https://thermodynamic-calculator.herokuapp.com/)
 <br> The binary versions using textual are available for download available here: [Thermodynamics Calculator](https://tony-albanese.github.io/chem-calc-landing-page/)
+<br> Here is a link to a sample calculation if you want to perform one yourself: [practice calculation](https://github.com/tony-albanese/chem-calc-landing-page/blob/14fb2a4e5b01ae56e6c4f80323066264d6597ad3/media/sample_problem.pdf)
 ## Features Heroku Version App
 ### Instructions
 The instructions for the app are displayed when the app runs.
 The user can bring up the instructions at any point